-Any queries about the scope and application of this statement should be submitted to the relevant NIHR Coordinating Centre in the first instance.
+Any queries about the scope and application of this statement should be submitted to the firstname.lastname@example.org in the first instance.

 Sharing Research Data

-To enable research data to be discoverable and effectively re-used by the scientific community, researchers are required to take the actions outlined below with respect to data arising from research that is within the scope described above.
+To enable research data to be discoverable, and effectively and ethically re-used, we encourage researchers' data to be deposited in an appropriate repository where possible.
+However, the minimum requirements for the research teams are outlined below with respect to data arising from research that is within the scope described above.

-- Provide to NIHR a data management and access plan, which must be published (for example through a trial registry, the NIHR Funding and Awards website or a study website).
+- Data management and access plans are currently in the process of being introduced across all NIHR funding programmes.
+These must be completed during the startup of the research and will be available on the NIHR Funding and Awards website.
 NIHR will monitor the submission and implementation of data management and access plans.

-The data generated by NIHR-funded research will remain the responsibility of the organisation that has been contracted to perform research by the Department of Health and Social Care (“the contractor”).
+The management of data generated by NIHR funded research will remain the responsibility of the "Contractor" (the organisation that has been contracted to perform research by the Department of Health and Social Care).
 The data must be managed as specified in the research contract.

 Data access requests from a third party should be managed following the relevant policies and practices of the institution hosting the research.
 These are expected to be transparent, robust, fair and demonstrate that appropriate mechanisms are in place to provide assurances as to the integrity of the research data.

-The data use agreement must detail the agreed use and appropriate management of the research data to be shared and include a requirement for recognition of the contribution of the researchers who generated the data and the original funder.
+The data use agreement must detail agreed use and appropriate management of the research data to be shared.
+Studies shall promote appropriate acknowledgement of the significant contributions of all parties to creating new value through data-sharing, including the researchers who generated the data and the original funder.

-Any complaint will initially be dealt with by the NIHR Coordinating Centre secretariat for the programme that funded the original study that generated the data being sought.
-For details of the coordinating centres please contact us.
-The Coordinating Centre team will escalate issues to ensure that they are dealt with in a consistent way across NIHR.
+Any complaint will initially be dealt with by the NIHR Coordinating Centre secretariat for the Programme or Scheme that funded the original study that generated the data being sought.
+For details of the coordinating centres please contact us at email@example.com The Coordinating Centre team will escalate issues to ensure that they are dealt with in a consistent way across NIHR.
 Ultimately, if resolution cannot be achieved, the Department of Health and Social Care will decide whether it has a reason to use its contractual rights under the NIHR research contract.